Seton Hall stuns No. 4 Michigan 67-65, making key FTs late

 NEW DEAL

-A couple hours before the game, Michigan announced Howard agreed to a five-year extension that keeps him under contract through the 2025-26 season.
+A couple hours before the game, Michigan announced coach Juwan Howard agreed to a five-year extension that keeps him under contract through the 2025-26 season.

 POLL IMPLICATIONS